The Temperature Your Boiler Should Be Set At To Save Energy

 An Important Word of Warning

-Don’t set your boiler temperature too low.
+Whilst you may want to set the water temperature as low as possible to save energy, it’s vitally important that you don’t set your boiler water temperature too low.
 This is because at low temperatures the bacteria responsible for Legionnaires’ Disease – a potentially fatal lung infection spread through the inhalation of waterborne particles – can thrive and multiply.

-According to the Health & Safety Executive, the legionella bacteria (which cause the disease) require a temperature of between 20-45ºC to grow.
-The bacteria do not survive at temperatures above 60°C. Therefore, by setting your boiler temperature to 60ºC you’re well out of danger.
+According to the Health & Safety Executive, the legionella bacteria (which cause the disease) do not survive at temperatures above 60°C. So never set it below 60°C – it’s not worth the risk.

 What About The Room Temperature?